PhDinTimeManagement/The-Monopoly-Game-Project/README.md

 # COMP3211 Course Project - Group 1 Deliverables

-Welcome to the **Monopoly Hong Kong Special Edition** project repository!
-This README outlines the structure of the deliverables and provides guidance to navigate the files seamlessly.
+Welcome to the **Monopoly Hong Kong Special Edition** project repository!<br>This README outlines the structure of the deliverables and provides guidance to navigate the files seamlessly.

 ## Repository Structure

-The project files are organized into a logical structure based on the **course project requirements**.
-Below is an overview of the directory organization and a brief explanation of each section:
+The project files are organized into a logical structure based on the **course project requirements**.<br>Below is an overview of the directory organization and a brief explanation of each section:

 ---

-## How to Navigate This Repository
+## Repository Tree Structure
 COMP3211_Course Project_Group1_Deliverables

 `|---README.md`